kitplummer/goa/README.md

 GitOps Agent - continuously monitors a remote git repository against local/any change, and performs actions (e.g. executes a provided command) - given a periodicity that is defined as a time intervals.

 ## Usage

+Download a binary from the [releases](https://github.com/kitplummer/goa/releases) for your OS and CPU architecture.
+Be sure to make the binary executable on the UNIX-based OSes (e.g. `chmod +x goa`).
 ### Top-level

 #### Help (--help)